Call us 24/7

 Fixed Appliance Testing FAQs

-The Health and Safety Executive (HSE) says that appliances with fixed wiring should be inspected and tested regularly, and FAT testing is the perfect solution to this, allowing you to keep a record of your tests.
+The Health and Safety Executive (HSE) says that appliances with fixed wiring should be inspected and tested regularly.
+FAT testing is the perfect solution to this, allowing you to keep a record of your tests.

-Portable appliances are those that can be moved and are connected to your plug sockets, while fixed appliances are usually wired into the electrics directly.
-For advice, check with an electrician on what test each device needs.
+Portable appliances can be moved and are connected to your plug sockets, while fixed appliances are usually wired directly to the electrics.
+For advice, check with a certified electrician on what test each device needs.

-Firstly, there is a visual overview which checks if the electrics and cabling is safe and have not degraded.
-The tester will also check the earthing, the insulation, and whether the appliance functions as intended and safely.
+Firstly, there is a visual overview which checks if the electrics and cabling are safe and have not degraded.
+The tester will also check the earthing, the insulation, and whether the appliance functions safely and as intended.

 icon phone animated